 We can describe and define data management and a data management function at various organizational levels: strategic, operational, and functional.
 A data management framework should provide different models and methods depending on the organizational level it is applied to.
 Table 2 illustrates the content of the “Orange” data management framework by Data Crossroads.

 Table 2: The content of the “Orange” data management framework by organizational level.

-I described this framework in the series of articles: “The ‘Orange’ Model of Data Management.”
-For more detail, you can consult my new book “The ‘Orange’ Data Management Framework: Design, Implement, and Measurement of Maturity and Performance.
+I described this framework in a series of articles: “The ‘Orange’ Model of Data Management.”
+For more detail, you can consult my new book, “The ‘Orange’ Data Management Framework: Design, Implement, and Measurement of Maturity and Performance.
 A Practitioner’s Guide,” that will be published in May-2022.

-In this book we answered two questions: what is a data management framework, and why does a company needs one.
+In this book, we answered two questions: what is a data management framework, and why does a company need one?
 Let’s explore a method of implementation.

 Data management framework: how?